cagov/ca-design-system-gutenberg-blocks/README.md

 - This is the same codebase that will be used in the CAWeb theme in the future.
 - CDT is working on a gulp bundler.
 ODI will sync that format with this plugin for 2.0.0 release (requires refactoring some in-production block features.)

-## Design System Status Updates
-- The best way to stay up to date (and meet other State technologists) is to join the [Digital Web Services Network](https://cdt.ca.gov/dwsn/) (DWSN).
-This quarterly meeting is open to all State employees and topics on the Design System are presented there.
-- The State Template is still being converted to the Design System, and this work will continue throughout 2022.

 ## Using with self-hosted WordPress
 - The Office of Data and Innovation maintains several Pantheon instances that seamlessly and securely run our Content Management System (CMS).
 The cost is generally low, and we have been able to procure it for our own use.
 However, we are creating "headless", "decoupled" sites, which differ from traditional monolithic use of WordPress.
 We hope to share more information about this system in the future.
-- Multiple departments are currently prototyping aspects of the Design System and coordinating with each other on pilot sites.
-- ODI works with CDT and various State control agencies to make sure that we are following security best practices.

-## Contributions
-Your help is important and will help us deliver services to Californians while maintaining our committments to accessibility, performance and equity.

-**To contribute**
-* Please submit a pull request to this repository and the Design System team will review it.